Early Childhood School-Based Traineeship (SBAT) program

 About the program

-The St Nicholas Pathways’ Early Childhood School-Based Traineeship (SBAT) program allows year 11 and 12 students to gain entry-level qualifications in early education and care (CHC30121 Certificate III in Early Childhood Education and Care).
+The St Nicholas Pathways’ Early Childhood School-Based Traineeship (SBAT) program allows year 11 and 12 students from Catholic Schools to gain entry-level qualifications in early education and care (CHC30121 Certificate III in Early Childhood Education and Care).
 While completing their HSC, students will gain a qualification that can lead directly to employment, as well as an opportunity to continue their learning pathway with advanced entry into university.

 Apply now